hoprnet/hoprnet/README.md

 ### Post-sync Behavior

+- If index data exists but is incomplete, the node will resume fast sync at the last processed log
-- If index data exists, the node will skip fast sync and start in normal sync mode
+- If index data exists and is complete, the node will skip fast sync and start in normal sync mode
 - After fast sync completes, the node automatically switches to normal sync mode

 ## Profiling & Instrumentation